shruuhuu/compress_.wav_file/README.md

 ## Project Overview

-This project demonstrates the application of Huffman coding for compressing raw audio data from an 8-bit PCM WAV file using an ESP32 microcontroller.
-A 256-byte audio sample is sent to the ESP32 via serial communication.
-The ESP32 performs Huffman encoding on the data and returns the encoded bitstream and compression statistics.
-Python scripts are used for generating the WAV file, sending the data, and visualizing the results.
+This project demonstrates how Huffman coding can be applied to compress audio data from an 8-bit PCM WAV file using an ESP32 microcontroller.
+A 256-byte audio segment is transmitted from a computer to the ESP32 via serial communication.
+The ESP32 performs Huffman encoding, generates a binary codebook, compresses the input, and returns the encoded bitstream and statistics over serial.
+Python scripts are used to generate test audio, send data, and visualize results.

----

 ## Objective

-To implement Huffman compression of audio data on a resource-constrained microcontroller and evaluate compression efficiency through visualization and manual verification.
+To implement Huffman compression on a microcontroller, specifically ESP32, and evaluate the compression efficiency for raw audio data using Python-based tools.

----

 ## Components and Tools

 ### Hardware
 - ESP32 Development Board
-- USB Cable
+- USB Interface Cable
-- Computer (with Python and Arduino IDE)
+- Computer with Python and Arduino IDE

-### Software & Libraries
+### Software and Libraries
 - Arduino IDE
-- Python 3
+- Python 3.x
 - Python Libraries:
   - `wave`
   - `numpy`
   - `matplotlib`
   - `pyserial`

----

 ## Project Workflow

-1. Generate a synthetic 8-bit PCM WAV file using Python.
+1. A Python script generates or loads an 8-bit PCM WAV audio file.
-2. Send 256 bytes of audio sample data from the WAV file to the ESP32 via serial.
+2. 256 bytes of audio samples are read and sent to the ESP32 over serial.
-3. ESP32 reads the bytes, constructs a Huffman tree, generates a codebook, and compresses the data.
+3. The ESP32 reads the samples, calculates frequency of each byte, builds a Huffman tree, and encodes the data.
-4. Compressed data and statistics (original vs compressed size) are printed over serial.
+4. The ESP32 prints the generated codebook and compression statistics.
-5. Python script is used to visualize waveform, amplitude histogram, and compression ratio.
+5. A separate Python script visualizes the audio waveform, amplitude histogram, and original vs. compressed bit sizes.

----

-## Conclusion

-This project validates the use of Huffman coding for real-time audio data compression on a microcontroller.
-The implementation confirms the algorithm's effectiveness for compressing WAV audio samples and showcases how embedded systems can be integrated with data visualization tools on a PC.